takaebato/rack-dev_insight/README.md

 # Rack::DevInsight

 Rack::DevInsight is a rack middleware for recording and analyzing SQL queries and HTTP request/response data.
 A Chrome extension is needed to display the recorded data in Devtools panel.
-It is intended for development use only.
+It is intended for <b>development use only</b>.

 ## Features